samialperen/samialperen.github.io/_posts/2023-08-15-toronto-guide.md

 * [Chez Nous](https://goo.gl/maps/nn9ZFoyjqhCoK7fv6): Nice queen east bar, bottle of wines are half price after midnight.
 Perfect place for date nights.
 * [Prenup Bar](https://goo.gl/maps/JP45znyHFdwL7qTW7): Their side patio is what you need during summer in Toronto.
 You have no idea how difficult it is to find a patio which is not on a main street.
 It is still a good place to visit during winter too due to their vast beer selection.
 * [CineCycle](https://maps.app.goo.gl/BBioztaUVrvFLfMV6): This place gives me Berlin vibes.
 It is funky coffee bar, bicycle repair shop & cinema.
 They screen quite old movies and they host interesting events.
 If you like underground places, this place is for you!
+* [The Chefs' House](https://maps.app.goo.gl/4x8ZCFgNLUcvbSU26): The restaurant on King Street East is operated by students from George Brown College's Culinary School.
+It features a cafe, a restaurant, and a bakery.
+* [Cafe Landwer](https://maps.app.goo.gl/jcbFmrKtK7kbJvH78): You should try their Shakshuka.
+It goes well anytime of the day, but I see that most of the people prefer it as a brunch.
+* [Khao San Road](https://maps.app.goo.gl/pyLjJvHVbG8mmzop9): Nice Thai restaurant.
+Pad thai plus thai iced tea is a killer combo to try!
+* [Salad King](https://maps.app.goo.gl/v5uCPyKzNF8pA41fA): Not as good as Khao San Road, but Islamic Noodles which is not on the menu is similar to pad thai and portions are huge!
 * [Juicy Dumpling](https://goo.gl/maps/qw4bSLnLLgeRpjTFA): Cheap and tasy Shanghai-style dumplings in Kensignton area.
 I do not suggest eating in here.
 Rather order to go and enjoy it outside.
+* [The Grapefruit Moon](https://maps.app.goo.gl/Sbfoxaqmq6PavE5v9): Your cozy breakfast and brunch place located in Annex area.
+* [The Riviera at Toronto Island](https://maps.app.goo.gl/9WRqpDYp7PC2LVsb7): This place reminds me of beer gardens in Germany.
+It is located in Ward's Island that is to me the best part of Toronto Island.
+Great place to end a summer day with cold drinks.
+* [Unionville](https://maps.app.goo.gl/w1dazTivKG3xihv59): This cute town in Markham is the perfect place to spend a day.
+It has bunch of nice patios and restaurants.
+Do not forget to hike/cycle on Rouge Valley Trail.

 ## Museums/Galleries